Liberalized Market Prices

 The Tariff Regulation, approved by ERSE, defines the methodology to determine the allowed revenues, the tariff methodology, and the tariff structure.

-- Allowed revenues and adjustments for 2024 for regulated companies in the electricity sector
+- Allowable revenues and adjustments for 2026 for regulated companies in the electricity sector

-- Analysis of the economic performance of regulated companies in the electricity sector
+- Economic performance analysis of regulated companies in the electricity sector

-The Opinion of the Tariff Council and ERSE's comments on that Opinion are also available.
+The Tariff Council's Opinion and ERSE's comments on that Opinion are also available.

-- Electricity Tariff Tables in force as of 1st January 2024 (excel file)
+- Electricity Tariff Tables effective from 1 January 2026 (Excel file)

 Social tariff